HermesNdjeng/violence_detection_project/README.md

 # Serve a Violence Detection Model as a Webservice
 =====================================================

-Serving a simple violence detection model as a webservice using Flask and Docker.
+Serving a violence detection model as a webservice using Flask and Docker.

 ## Getting Started